martinber/noaa-apt/docs/development.md

 I use Clippy too:

-- `cargo clippy -- -A clippy::ptr_arg -A clippy::match_bool`: Should have no warnings.
+- `cargo clippy -- -A clippy::ptr_arg -A clippy::match_bool -A clippy::manual_range_contains -A clippy::module_inception`: Should have no warnings.

 - `cargo clippy -- -A clippy::ptr_arg -W clippy::pedantic`: Check once in a
     while but ignore most of the lints